Ludwig Klages: Munich career

 After graduating, Klages continued his work as a research chemist and began preparing his doctoral thesis under Alfred Einhorn.
 Klages's writings in both prose and poetry began appearing in Blätter für die Kunst, a journal publication owned by Stefan George, who himself had eagerly recognized Klages's talent.
 In 1896, Klages, Meyer, and Busse founded a new graphological institution, the Deutsche Graphologische Gesellschaft (German Graphological Society).
 Klages's childhood friendship with Theodor Lessing came to a bitter end in 1899.
 Both would later write about the depth of their relationship and influence on each other—though many aspects, such as the effect race had on their friendship, remain unclear.

-In 1900, Klages received his doctorate in chemistry from the University of Munich; since chemistry had seven years earlier moved from the medical faculty, Klages received his qualification as a philosophy doctorate (PhD) rather than a medical doctorate (MD).
+In 1900, Klages received his doctorate in chemistry from the Ludwig-Maximilians-Universität München; since chemistry had seven years earlier moved from the medical faculty, Klages received his qualification as a philosophy doctorate (PhD) rather than a medical doctorate (MD).
 Klage published his thesis Attempt at a Synthesis of Menthone in 1901.